jakob-fyi/ng-adv/labs/lab-11/readme.md

 COPY ./config/nginx.conf /etc/nginx/conf.d/default.conf
 ```

-Add the nginx config file `nginx.conf` to a config folder that you create in the root of the project:
+Add the nginx config file `nginx.conf` to a config folder that you create in the root of the project.
+It provides URL rewriting for the Angular app:

 ```nginx
 server {